jonaslindemann/objectiveframe/README.md

 ## Future development

  * The ImGui implementation still builds on the FLTK library as it has been a large effort to unbind the close ties to this library.
 The next iterations will base the implementation directly on the GLFW library.
+(COMPLETED)
  * User interface improvements.
 There is a still a lot of non-standard ways of interacting with the application, but these are also some things that will be worked out in upcoming versions.
+(ONGOING)
  * Interactions with the CALFEM for Python library.
 I would like to see the application as a pre-processor for generating CALFEM code that can be used by students in Structural Mechanics.
+(ONGOING)
  * An improved solver - Currently the newmat-based solver works OK, but lacks scalability as it is not very actively maintained.
 The eigen-library would be a candidate to replace newmat.
+(PLANNED)
+ * More ways of extending the application with additional solvers, geometry generation and more.
+ * A richer scripting API.

 Jonas Lindemann